Hyundai ix35 Problems You Should Be Aware Of!

 What to do

-• Don’t ignore early warning lights—driving on can cascade into DPF trouble.
+• Don’t ignore early warning lights—diagnose early.

 3) Clutch wear, soft pedal, and expensive “gearbox-out” repairs (manuals)